-Home/Tools/Generate Content Security Policy
+Home/Security Headers Guide/Generate Content Security Policy

 Free Privacy Resource